“An Irish writer who knows the world.”

-Denyse Woods, who also writes as Denyse Devlin, is an Irish novelist.
-Of Sea and Sand, her sixth novel, is published by Hoopoe Fiction (American University of Cairo Press) and is out now.
+Denyse Woods’ sixth novel, Of Sea and Sand, is published by Hoopoe Fiction (American University of Cairo Press) in 2018.
 Set against the stunning landscapes of Oman, the wild Atlantic coast of Ireland, and war-time Baghdad, this is a story of remorse, exile, love and the unseen.

 In 2016, as the winner of the Florida Keys Flash Fiction Award, Denyse spent two weeks writing in Ernest Hemingway’s studio in Key West – the first author to do so since Hemingway himself.
 She has also been awarded residencies by the Shanghai Writers’ Association (with Munster Literature Centre); the Centre Culturel Irlandais, Paris, and Zvona i Nari, Liznjan, Croatia.
-She is the recipient of an Arts Council of Ireland Literature Bursary, an Arts Council of Ireland Travel Grant, and two Cork County Council Artists’ Grants.
-Denyse was Writer in Residence 2017 at Cork County Council’s Library Service and is currently Creative Writing tutor at Mallow College.
-She is a former Artistic Director of the West Cork Literary Festival.
+She is the recipient of an Arts Council of Ireland Literature Bursary and other grants.
+Denyse was Writer in Residence 2017 at Cork County Council’s Library & Arts Service.
+She is the former Artistic Director of the West Cork Literary Festival.

 Born in Boston, Denyse had a peripatetic childhood.
 Moving from one country to another gave her a lifelong habit, and love, of writing letters, which proved an excellent apprenticeship for a novelist.

-‘A real treat … I read it in one setting, holding my breath, such is Woods’ skill in building up tension.’
-SPECTATOR on Overnight to Innsbruck
+“A real treat … I read it in one setting, holding my breath, such is Woods’ skill in building up tension.”

-‘Devlin shares Anne Tyler’s knack [with] imagery that feels effortless and familiar and wondrously vivid all at once.’
-IMAGE Magazine on The Catalpa Tree
+“Devlin shares Anne Tyler’s knack [with] imagery that feels effortless and familiar and wondrously vivid all at once.”

-‘Evocative, painful, beautiful and haunting.
-Truly an extraordinary novel.’
-Evening Herald on The Catalpa Tree
+‘”Evocative, painful, beautiful and haunting.
+Truly an extraordinary novel.”